Citation, DOI & article data

-Medulloblastomas are the most common malignant brain tumor of childhood.
+Medulloblastomas are the second most common malignant brain tumor of childhood, with only high-grade gliomas being more common.
 They most commonly present as midline masses in the roof of the 4th ventricle with associated mass effect and hydrocephalus.
-Treatment typically consists of surgical resection, radiation therapy, and chemotherapy, with the prognosis strongly influenced by surgical resection, the presence of CSF metastases at the time of diagnosis, and expression of the c-erbB-2 (HER2/neu) oncogene.
+Treatment typically consists of surgical resection, radiation therapy, and chemotherapy, with the prognosis strongly influenced by surgical resection, the presence of CSF metastases at the time of diagnosis, molecular and histological features and expression of the c-erbB-2 (HER2/neu) oncogene.

-Although medulloblastoma has been classically thought of as a single entity it is becoming increasingly evident that there are a number of distinct molecular subgroups with, albeit overlapping, clinical, histological and imaging features 8.
-This has been reflected in the 2016 update of the WHO classification of CNS tumors, which recognizes four molecular subgroups, although it is worth noting that recent publications have identified up to 12 subgroups 15.
+Although medulloblastoma has been classically thought of as a single entity, it is becoming increasingly evident that there are many distinct molecular and histological subgroups with overlapping clinical, histological and imaging features 8.

 Taken as a group, there is a moderate male predilection with a M:F ratio of 2:1, although this is only true of group 3 and 4 tumors 8.

 They usually present in childhood with 77% of cases before the age of 19.
-The median age of diagnosis is 9 years.
+Peak incidence is between 3 and 7 years of age 17.
 When diagnosed in adulthood, they typically present in the 3rd and 4th decades and are more likely to arise in atypical locations (see below).
 When they present in adulthood, there is often a better prognosis.

 The growth of these very cellular tumors is often rapid and accounts for their relatively rapid clinical onset.
 Typically, presentation occurs over a few weeks with features that are dominated by symptoms of raised intracranial pressure as a result of obstructive hydrocephalus 7.

 In approximately 40% of patients, there is evidence of CSF seeding at the time of diagnosis 7.